 Filed jointly in the Southern District of New York, the lawsuit claims that the NYCTA has failed to provide even minimal documentation concerning alleged violations – including basic information concerning the original infraction or copies of any relevant notice.
 The Transit Authority’s failure to provide such information makes it all but impossible for those whose refunds were confiscated to effectively contest the default judgments against them.

-The Public Interest Law Center and Drinker Biddle under the auspices of the Foundation are pursuing an investigation of alleged violations by landlords refusing to accept Section 8 Housing Vouchers from potential tenants who have low incomes.
-These individuals are mostly minorities or are disabled.
+The Public Interest Law Center and Drinker Biddle under the auspices of the Foundation have filed complaints with the Philadelphia Human Rights Commission against landlords refusing to accept Section 8 Housing Vouchers from potential tenants who have low incomes.

 The Bazelon Center for Mental Health Law, Disability Rights New York, Disability Rights Advocates, and Drinker Biddle under the auspices of the Foundation are investigating a school system that fails to integrate school children into normal school classes and programs.